 Both campuses are vibrant after school ends with students engaged in sports, community projects, clubs, dance, forensics, Model UN and dozens of other opportunities to grow beyond academics.

 Throughout the day, teachers and administration are intentional about teaching every student about God and giving them every opportunity to develop a relationship with Him.

-The warm and loving culture of ACS, refined by 55 years of service to the community, reflects its priority to develop the Christian leaders this country needs.
+The warm and loving culture of ACS, nearly 60 years of service to the community, reflects its priority to develop the Christian leaders this country needs.